 What are the risks in investing?

-Before you invest in anything, you should determine how you feel about the potential of losing money in a down market.
+Before you invest, you should determine how you feel about the potential of losing money in a down market.
 The higher the return you seek, the higher the potential risk.
 Past performance is not indicative of future results.
 Therefore, current and prospective clients should never assume that future performance of any specific investment or investment strategy will be profitable.
 Investing in securities involves risk of loss.
 Further, depending on the different types of investments there may be varying degrees of risk.
 Clients and prospective clients should be prepared to bear investment loss including loss of original principal.

 How accessible is my money?